deweycw/lcicpms/README.md

      - **Quantification**:
        - Quantifies concentrations of specific elements using calibration data and internal standard corrections.
        - Integrates data over specified time ranges and produces a DataFrame of quantified concentrations.

-### Summary

-The code provides a comprehensive toolkit for processing LC-ICP-MS data, including:
-- **Data Import**: Load and process raw data files.
-- **Calibration**: Set up and apply calibration curves based on known standards.
-- **Correction**: Apply internal standard corrections to improve accuracy.
-- **Quantification**: Calculate and report the concentrations of elements in samples.

-It integrates various aspects of data handling and analysis into a coherent workflow, facilitating efficient and accurate analysis of LC-ICP-MS data.

 ---